 Bandholz: What are the checkboxes to have a successful Kickstarter campaign?

 Lavery: Produce a video; that’s a no-brainer.
-When people try and launch on Kickstarter without a video, I’m like, “What are you doing?”
+When people try to launch on Kickstarter without a video, I ask, “What are you doing?”
 Also, praise levels make sense.
-So if you’re promoting a good product, anybody needs that product.
+So, if you’re promoting a good product, anybody needs that product.
 They don’t need an at-blouse.

-We began with eight praise tiers — a journal, two journals, four journals, eight, and ten.
+We began with eight praise tiers—a journal, two journals, four journals, eight, and ten.
 Towards the quit, we introduced a cover.
-The key to making the rewards great is simple to get, so humans don’t need to ask questions.
+The key to making the rewards great is making them simple to get so humans don’t need to ask questions.
 You also want early chicken rewards when you start.

 Bandholz: What approximately are Indiegogo or similar systems?

-Lavery: I’ve handiest carried out launches on Kickstarter.
-There are extra visitors — more extraordinary human beings are buying there.
-Many folks launch on Kickstarter; however, then they go InDemand at Indiegogo, which is technically a second fund on Indiegogo as soon as your Kickstarter ends.
+Lavery: I’ve only carried out launches on Kickstarter.
+There are more visitors—more extraordinary people are buying there.
+Many folks launch on Kickstarter; however, they go InDemand at Indiegogo, which is technically a second fund on Indiegogo as soon as your Kickstarter ends.

-Bandholz: What are the reasonable time frames for human beings on Kickstarter to assume to receive the object?
+Bandholz: What are the reasonable time frames for people on Kickstarter to assume they will receive the object?

-Lavery: If you’re new to the product, take what you believe you studied you can do, after which double it.
+Lavery: If you’re new to the product, take what you believe you can do, then double it.
 Then don’t promise transport.
-Don’t ever say, for example, “It’s going to be there with the aid of Christmas.”
+Don’t say, for example, “It’s going to be there with the aid of Christmas.”

 The worst component is if you have to delay it even a little.
 That creates a problem.